The Science of Consciousness

 From a spiritual perspective, the science of consciousness from the outside, has things the wrong way round.

-Consciousness is a different kind of thing from the material of our bodies, including the brain.
-Certainly, the activity of the brain as measured by scientists reflects our state of consciousness but remember what we said on our home page:
+Consciousness, though it has a physical aspect, is a different kind of thing from the material of our bodies, including the brain.
+Certainly, the activity of the brain as measured by scientists reflects our state of consciousness and we certainly need physical sense organs like eyes and ears to experience the physical world.
+However, from a spiritual perspective, awareness itself, the primary ability of consciousness to experience and to know, is a cosmic feature of life as a whole.